Become recognized as a coding expert.

 CHA Learning will award students a certificate for successful completion of the program.

 Continuing Education Credits

 Upon successful completion of the program, graduates may claim 30 CHIMA CPE Credits in the Formal HIM-Related Education category.

 - International Students, please contact us before enroling

-- Learners must have access to the CIHI ICD-10/CCI Folio software (v.
-2015) to take this course, either in the workplace or by purchasing the CD available through our bookstore for $115.00 + tax.
+- Learners must have access to the CIHI ICD-10-CA/CCI Folio software v2018 (folio) to take this course, either in the workplace or by purchasing the license available through our website for $115.00 + tax.
 Learners may not use encoder software in completing this course.

-- The ICD-10/CCI Coding Primer, 7th Edition is an optional textbook and is recommended as a resource to support learning.
-Please contact us to purchase. $149.95.
+- The ICD-10-CA/CCI Classification Primer (textbook) is an optional textbook and is recommended as a resource to support learning. $180.00 + tax

 All prices listed above are in CAD.

 Each of 6 modules will contain key coding and classification rules, conventions, resources, and tips for clinical cases of each category.
 Learners must then code a series of charts, in clinical types identified as particularly challenging, frequently problematic, or complex.
 A journal component will help the learner to bring coding and classification processes to a consistent, conscious level.